Everything You Need to Know About Winter Camping

 Pack typical summer camping gear like cooking supplies, a hatchet and a lantern.
 Swap the sunscreen, bug spray and bathing suit for winter boots, mitts, a shovel and snowshoes.
 Consider bringing a small utility sled to haul the extra gear.

 Start a fire as soon as you arrive, so you can stop to warm up any time.
 Bring a large pot to melt snow constantly and a thermos to store it in.
 It takes a surprising amount of snow to get a little bit of water.

 Fruits, vegetables, eggs and liquid-based foods will freeze overnight.
 Consider carrying food like oatmeal, toast or wraps for breakfast and lunch the next day.
 Carry extra fuel if cooking with a camp stove and keep the set-up out of the wind to help food cook faster.

 Four-season tents are ideal, but I’ve camped most nights in the three-season tent I use during summer.
 My sleeping bag is rated to -26 and I use an inflatable sleep mat and a thick reflective emergency blanket underneath.
 When car camping, it’s easy to carry in extra layers to keep warm.

-My favourites include Birch Bay or Paignton Beach in Prince Albert National Park, Pike Lake Provincial Park outside Saskatoon or Blue Mountain Adventure Park near North Battleford.
+My favourites include Birch Bay or Paignton Beach in Prince Albert National Park or Pike Lake Provincial Park outside Saskatoon.

 Remember to let people know what you’re doing and where you’re going.
 Don’t forget to carry a basic first-aid kit and consider alternative accommodation nearby in case the weather changes suddenly.